SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

  - "Understand how to submit a batch job using Slurm"
  - "Understand how to set the parameters for your Slurm job"
  - "Understand the concept of job arrays"
- - "Know how to get email alerts from Slurm"
 keypoints:
  - "Interactive jobs let you test out the behaviour of a command, but aren't pratical for running lots of jobs"
  - "Batch jobs are suited for submitting a job to run without user interaction."
  - "Job arrays are useful to submit lots of jobs."
  - "Slurm lets you set parameters about how many processors or nodes are allocated, how much memory or how long the job can run."
- - "Slurm can email you when a job starts or finishes."
 ---